 Well, dividing the Hurricane's maximum 111 foot-pounds of gross torque into the CJ-3B's curb weight of 2243 pounds, gives a a result of almost exactly 20:1, which by today's standards can be considered just adequate.
 Of course, other factors in the drivetrain of the Jeep, including the transfer case, low-geared axles, and tires chosen to provide traction, are designed specifically to translate that torque effectively into slow forward progress.

 The net torque and horsepower available from the engine are also shown on the graph, and are a bit lower because they are adjusted for the load of things attached to the engine such as the fan belt.
-We can be assured of the accuracy of this graph, since it is signed by both Willys' Chief Engineer George C. Harbert and a notary public!

 Note that a 1962 graph (below) signed by new Chief Engineer A.C.
 Sampietro shows slightly better performance.
+It is dated once again 4 December, but this copy has not actually been signed by a notary public!

 Keith Buckley has seen a number of this type of document, and notes that "Not all dyno tests were notarized.
 The ones that were notarized were for advertising claims or contract requirements, or patents.
 And I've seen experimental reports that were prepared for Ft.
 Belvoir where the test results were notarized."